SPbSAT/cirbo/README_ZIP.md

 Some features of a package are demonstrated in the special modules located in the `tutorial/` directory.
 The same code snippets are used in the paper's listings.
-This is probably a first place to explore after environment is set up.
+This is probably a first place that should be explored after environment is set up.

-Directory `data/` contains database of small (nearly) optimal circuits, and exemplar of circuit encoded in BENCH format needed for `tutorial/`.

-Main `cirbo/` package provides the following subpackages:
+Main `cirbo/` directory is a Python package root.
+It provides following subpackages:

 - `core` &mdash; provides core classes and structures:
   - main boolean function abstractions: `Function` protocol to represent any